Chiranjeevulu (2001 film): Plot

 One day, Satyamurthy witnesses Anand and Radha romancing in the field.
 Enraged, he tries to get Radha raped by his men while tying Anand.
 But Charan and his friends manage to save Radha.
-Kaveri, later on, learns about the truth of the four boys, but decides to keep it to herself.
+Kaveri, later on, learns about the truth of the four friends but decides to keep it to herself.
 Later, Charan and his friends overhear about Satyamurthy's deal with some international smugglers about illegally selling the village temple's jewelry.
-But Satyamurthy senses there presence and sends his men after them, and manages to get them trapped in a quicksand.
-Leaving them to die, he hatches another plot of stealing the temple jewelry and framing Charan and his friends for the theft.
-But Charan and his friends are saved in time by Kaveri and an inspector who had come to the village to arrest them after knowing about their whereabouts.
+Satyamurthy senses their presence, sends his men after them, and manages to get them trapped in quicksand.
+Leaving them to die, he hatches another plot of stealing the temple jewelry and framing Charan and his friends for the theft, but Charan and his friends are saved in time by Kaveri and an inspector who had come to the village to arrest them after knowing about their whereabouts.
 Charan requests the inspector to give him some time in order to prevent the theft, after which he assures that they all will surrender to him.
 The inspector agrees.

-They eventually manage to prevent the theft and catch Satyamurthy and the smugglers red-handed in the crime.
+The friends eventually manage to prevent the theft and catch Satyamurthy and the smugglers red-handed in the crime.
 They expose Satyamurthy in front of the Panchayat of all his crimes and also get Radha and Anand married in front of the village.
-Enraged by his defeat, Satyamurthy wields a blatant attack on the village by his men.
-Charan finally kills Satyamurthy with the same snake attack, the latter used on Nagendra, thereby avenging Nagendra's death.
-Giri and Chanti, although they are killed trying to save Radha and Anand.
+Enraged by his defeat, Satyamurthy wields a blatant attack on the village by his men, in which Giri and Chanti are killed trying to save Radha and Anand.
+Charan finally kills Satyamurthy with the same snake attack used on Nagendra, thereby avenging Nagendra's death.

-The film ends with Charan and Kiran surrendering to the inspector and leaving for the city, with a voiceover stating that by their deeds, Charan and his friends have made themselves chiranjeevulu (meaning ‘immortals’).
+The film ends with Charan and Kiran surrendering to the inspector and leaving for the city, with a voiceover stating that by their deeds, Charan and his friends have made themselves chiranjeevulu (immortals).